LGCY Network (LGCY) Price Tops $0.0003

 - THETA (THETA) traded flat against the dollar and now trades at $5.25 or 0.00010640 BTC.

-It is usually not presently possible to purchase alternative cryptocurrencies such as LGCY Network directly using U.S. dollars.
-Investors seeking to trade LGCY Network should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase LGCY Network using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as LGCY Network directly using US dollars.
+Investors seeking to trade LGCY Network should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy LGCY Network using one of the exchanges listed above.

 Receive News & Updates for LGCY Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for LGCY Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.